Shop by RoomBedroomPillows

 Organic Body Pillows

-Naturepedic offers one body pillow made with PLA (a plant-based semi-synthetic fabric stuffing made from sugarcane) and wrapped in a OCS cotton sateen casing.
-Importantly, the entire pillow is MADE SAFE, so you know that even without GOTS organic certifications, it’s still a good non-toxic option (read more about these certifications and fabrics here).
+Naturepedic offers one body pillow made with PLA (a plant-based semi-synthetic fabric stuffing made from sugarcane) and wrapped in a OCS100 cotton sateen casing, meaning 95% of the fibers are organic.
+MADE SAFE ensures the fibers were processed with less toxic chemicals.
 You can pair it with one of their sateen pillowcases.

 Savvy Rest offers 4 different kinds of organic and natural body pillows— choose between organic kapok, natural wool, certified natural latex, or a wool-latex blend.
 They come intentionally overstuffed so you can remove filling to your comfort level.
 All are cased in organic cotton, and you can choose whether or not you also want the organic waterproof pillow protector, and if you want a flannel or sateen pillow case.